Disagreement percolation for the hard-sphere model: Dependently thinning Poisson to hard-sphere

 The proof of Proposition~\ref{prop_derivative} is in Section~\ref{sec_prop_derivative_proof}.
-Proposition~\ref{prop_derivative} calculates the dependent disintegration of the free energy of a right-open interval in $B$ with respect to the Poisson intensity.
-The monotonicity of $\SymbolPartFun$ in the domain applied to the lhs of~\eqref{eq_derivative} implies that it grows monotone in $x$ outside of $\Sphere{C\cup Y}$.
+Proposition~\ref{prop_derivative} calculates the derivative of the free energy of a right-unbounded interval in $B$ with respect to the Poisson intensity.
+The monotonicity of $\SymbolPartFun$ in the domain~\eqref{eq_pf_dom_mon} applied to the lhs of~\eqref{eq_derivative} implies its monotone growth in $x$ outside of $\Sphere{C\cup{}Y}$.
 The monotonicity applied to the rhs of~\eqref{eq_derivative} implies that its value lies in $[0,1]$.
+For each $Y\in\Configs{B}$, this yields a restricted thinning kernel $\OneShot{Y}:{}]\max{}Y,\infty[\to[0,1]$, with $\OneShot{Y}(x)$ given by the lhs of~\eqref{eq_derivative} and interpreted as the probability of keeping the point $x$.